chelseavalentine/Notes/NagiosCore.md

 ### Introduction

 * Nagios: a scheduling and notification framework that calls small monitoring programs
+  - is both a monitoring system and information collection program

 * purpose:
   - helps decrease downtime (2 main ways: redundancy & monitoring systems)